Gleejr/osticket-prereqs/README.md

 </p>

 <p>
-8. Go to virtual machines, go into VM1, and grab the public IP address.
+8. Go to 'Virtual Machines,' navigate into 'VM1,' and retrieve the public IP address.
 </p>

 <p>